cfpb/design-system/docs/pages/text-inputs.md

   Use placeholder text for formatting examples only.
 Don’t use for instructions.
 Placeholder text disappears once a user begins typing in the field.
 For more information, see [Design System guidance on placeholder text](https://cfpb.github.io/design-system/components/helper-text#placeholder-text-1).
 eyebrow: Form elements
 title: Text inputs
-description: 'Text fields give users the ability to enter text.
-They can be single-line or multi-line (textarea inputs).  '
+description: "Text fields give users the ability to enter text.
+They can be single-line or multi-line (textarea inputs).  "
-use_cases: ''
+use_cases: ""
 behavior: As the screen size gets smaller, break multi-column inputs into a single, stacked column.
 Fields that are next to each other on a large screen, should stack at smaller screen sizes.
 When possible, fields should span the